 The vigor of competition for depth information is significant and the Exchange believes that this proposal clearly evidences such competition.
-Nasdaq is offering a new pricing model in order to keep pace with changes in the industry and evolving customer
+NASDAQ is offering a new pricing model in order to keep pace with changes in the industry and evolving customer needs.
+It is entirely optional and is geared towards attracting new customers, as well as retaining existing customers.

 The Exchange has witnessed competitors creating new products and innovative pricing in this space over the course of the past year.
-Nasdaq continues to see firms challenge its pricing on the basis of the Exchange's explicit fees being higher than the zero-priced fees from other competitors such as BATS.
-In all cases, firms make decisions on how much and what types of data to consume on the basis of the total cost of interacting with Nasdaq or other exchanges.
+NASDAQ continues to see firms challenge its pricing on the basis of the Exchange's explicit fees being higher than the zero-priced fees from other competitors such as BATS.
+In all cases, firms make decisions on how much and what types of data to consume on the basis of the total cost of interacting with NASDAQ or other exchanges.
 Of course, the explicit data fees are but one factor in a total platform analysis.
 Some competitors have lower transactions fees and higher data fees, and others are vice versa.
 The market for this depth information is highly competitive and continually evolves as products develop and change.